How do I provide feedback or make a suggestion?

 The Australian Property Institute is Australia’s peak body for property professionals.

 The API has set and maintains the benchmark for professional practice standards, codes of conduct and Code of Ethics, and plays a key role in industry by providing Members with essential tools and information.
 Our Members are highly regarded and respected throughout Australia for their professionalism, knowledge and expertise, and the highest standards of quality and performance.

 Membership to the API is synonymous with traits and qualities such as integrity, service orientation, experience, specialist expertise, and high levels of education and training.
 API Members are subject to qualification and experience criteria to obtain membership and are then required to undertake Continued Professional Development (CPD) requirements to keep abreast of changes.

 To ensure that the API’s business records remain as accurate as possible the ability to change the name of the business you work for has been disabled.
-Please go to our Change of Company Name page to request a change.
+Please go to our to request a change.

 Members of the public can contact the API to confirm if someone is a Member of the API.
 The API can provide details of the Member’s Name, Membership Classification, Employer and Business Phone Number.